scottdavidschroederjr/challengerStats/readme.md

 - make this readme into a better explantion of the project itself
 - clean up code to inhance readability
 - add static API key as a secret in the project so I don't have to keep adding and remove the daily one that changes
+- want to get full data collection from matches because 1. might as well 2. if I'm going to maintain a database of every TFT match, I can use this for multiple projects / use it for tools to make me better at the game, so I want to add units, traits and emblems to match